Joseph P. Kinneary U.S. Courthouse

 Parking and Public Transportation Several public parking garages and street parking meters are available near the building.
 The Central Ohio Transit Authority (COTA) provides public transportation to the surrounding suburban areas and Columbus, and a bus stop is located two blocks east of the building.

-Historical and Architectural Features The building is an example of neo-classical architecture featuring cornices, three elevations, and a massive colonnade.
+Historic and Architectural Features The building is an example of neo-classical architecture featuring cornices, three elevations, and a massive colonnade.
 The façade of the building is mainly composed of granite wainscot and Berea sandstone cladding.
 The building’s windows boast Vermont marble panels and are encased in iron grilles, lending an old world elegance.
 On June 6, 2012, the Kinneary U.S. Courthouse was listed on the National Register of Historic Places.

 The shortcut for this page is www.gsa.gov/kinnearyct.